PSORLab/EAGO.jl/docs/src/optimizer/udf_utilities.md

-# User-Defined Functions (UDFs) and Directed Acyclic Graph (DAG) Utilities
+# User-Defined Functions and Directed Acyclic Graph Utilities

-EAGO has included basic functionality to manipulate user-defined functions.
-These features are largely experimental and we're interested in providing additional for novel use cases.
+EAGO has included basic functionality to manipulate user-defined functions (UDFs).
+EAGO also has utilities for directed acyclic graphs (DAGs).
+These features are largely experimental and we're interested in providing additional features for novel use cases.

 ## DAG Substitution and Flattening